Male Infertility, Diagnosis & Treatment

 • Genetic tests.
 When sperm concentration is extremely low, genetic causes could be involved.
 A blood test can reveal whether there are changes in the Y chromosome (signs of a genetic abnormality).
 Genetic testing such as the karyotype may be done to diagnose various congenital or inherited syndromes.

-• Testicular biopsy, TESE or TESA.
+• Testicular biopsy, TESA or TESE.
 This test is to remove samples from the testicle with a needle or after a small incision.
 The results of the testicular biopsy will tell if sperm production is normal.
-If it is, that means that the problem is caused by a blockage or another problem with sperm transport.
+If sperm is found, that means that the problem is caused by a blockage or another problem with sperm transport.

-The doctor will try to improve your fertility by either correcting an underlying problem (if it is found) or trying treatments that seem to be helpful.
-Often, an exact cause of infertility can't be found.
+The doctor will try to improve your fertility by either correcting an underlying problem (if it is found) by tablets or hormonal injections or trying treatments that seem to be helpful.
+Often, the cause of infertility can't be treated medically and Assisted Reproductive Technologies will be needed (IUI, conventional IVF, IVF + ICSI, TESA, TESE, PESA, or MESA).
 Even if an exact cause isn't clear, your doctor may be able to give treatments that work.
 In many cases of infertility, the female partner also will need to be checked and may need treatment.